 While the Burdekin River provides the lifeblood (water) of the district’s massive agricultural industry, in itself it is also a magnificent and diverse recreation area with untapped tourist potential.
 Spectacular coastal diversity gives our residents access to a range of secluded areas such as Cape Upstart, Groper Creek, Alva Beach and the list goes on.
 We are close to the Great Barrier Reef and are spoilt with reef and creek fish, prawns and crabs we simply take for granted.
 The barramundi fish caught here during the open season is both a delicious table fish and a spectacular sporting fish.
 We are also the drop off point for underwater diving to the Yungulla wreck.

 Our club chartered in 1994 and has 24 members of which 7 are charter members, however we are on a recruiting drive at present having just lost several to transfer.
-We meet for a Dinner Meeting every second Tuesday of the month at the Kalamia Hotel, Ayr.
+We meet for a Dinner Meeting every second Tuesday of the month at 6.30pm at the Queens Hotel cnr Edward and Queen Streets, Ayr.

 Recent activities of our Club include: